Greater Fort Lauderdale boasts eight stunning Blue Wave Beaches, all with sun-kissed sands and clean, clear water.

 Snorkel or dive in the clear waters of Lauderdale-by-the-Sea to discover rich marine life in a triple-tiered coral reef and a shipwrecked steamer, the SS Copenhagen.
 Officials in this low-key old Florida town block off the streets each Friday for outdoor live music.
-On a hot evening, enjoy double scoop of fudge ripple at the Ice Cream Shop.
+On a hot evening, enjoy double scoop of fudge ripple at the Sloan's Ice Cream Shop.

 Fort Lauderdale offers world-class exhibits and shows at its Museum of Art, Museum of Discovery & Science and the Broward Center for the Performing Arts, while Fort Lauderdale Beach is great for people watching.
 Check out the brightly decorated boats in December during the Winterfest Boat Parade, sponsored by the Seminole Hard Rock Hotel & Casino.
 Visit Downtown Fort Lauderdale’s Riverwalk for an unforgettable night of fine dining and casual-chic boutiques.